 Walls and Fencing.
 Recreational vehicle parks developed within the Medium High Residential Zone (MH) shall comply with BMC 15.06.160, "Walls and Fences".

 Lighting.
-The grounds of every recreational vehicle park will be adequately lighted at night by electric lights, properly spaced to enable patrons of the recreational vehicle park to easily find their way around and to facilities inspection by the the police.
+The grounds of every recreational vehicle park will be adequately lighted at night by electric lights, properly spaced to enable patrons of the recreational vehicle park to easily find their way around and to facilities inspection by the police.

 Garbage.
 Tightly covered garbage receptacles of non-absorbent material must be provided by the recreational vehicle park owner or lessee to take care of garbage in a sanitary manner.